AndoRandria/SMARTEN/README.md

 *____________________ The other folder in this repository___________________________

-The architecture of the codes and the relation between these codes are shown in the file "Architecture_SMARTEN.pdf" in the "Informations" branch.
+The architecture of the codes and the relation between these codes are shown in the file "Architecture_SMARTEN.pdf" in the "Informations" folder.

+An Instruction Manual named "SmartenV1_Instruction_Manual.pdf" is available in the "Informations" folder.
+This manual explains how to install SMARTEN v1.0.
+The minimum configuration requirements, the necessary library to run SMARTEN v1.0 are also indicated in this manual.
+Finally, it shows how to run a simulation on the software.

+A video named "Presentation of SMARTEN v1.mp4" is also available in the "Informations" folder.
+This video explains how to run and perform a simulation in SMARTEN v1.0.

-The calculation algorithms of Strategy 1 and Strategy 2 of SMARTEN are also available in the "Informations" branch.
+The calculation algorithms of Strategy 1 and Strategy 2 of SMARTEN are also available in the "Informations" folder.
 There are the main algorithms named "main_algorithm_strategy1.pdf" and "main_algorithm_strategy2.pdf" respectively for each strategy.
 Then, there are calculation algorithms named :
 - "calculation_algorithm_strategy1"
 - "calculation_algorithm_strategy2_Part1"
 - "calculation_algorithm_strategy2_Part2"
 - "calculation_algorithm_strategy2_Part3"

-An Instruction Manual named "SmartenV1_Instruction_Manual.pdf" is available in the "Informations" branch.
-This manual explains how to install SMARTEN v1.0.
-The minimum configuration requirements, the necessary library to run SMARTEN v1.0 are also indicated in this manual.
-Finally, it shows how to run a simulation on the software.

-A video named "Presentation of SMARTEN v1.mp4" is also available in the "Informations" branch.
-This video explains how to run and perform a simulation in SMARTEN v1.0.

 In the "Data" folder, there are necessary files to run a simulation in SMARTEN v1.0 as explained in the video "Presentation of SMARTEN v1.mp4":
 - "andravoahangy_tsena.shp" is an example of a map that is necessary to run the 2D visualization of SMARTEN.